vipranarayan14/vboo/src/docs/shadlinga-prakaranam/general/praatipadika.md

 //pada//-s formed from their respective //prAtipadika//-s can be used in a sentence.

-The process of forming //pada//-s from a //prAtipadika// is called as **Declension** in English.
+The process of forming a //pada// from a //prAtipadika// is called as **declension** in English.

 ## The Definition of //prAtipadika//